Wilbur Huckle

-Wilbur Allan Huckle (born November 25, 1941)^{note} is a former professional baseball infielder in the New York Mets farm system, who achieved "fan favorite" status, despite never playing in Major League Baseball.
+is a former professional baseball infielder in the New York Mets farm system, who achieved "fan favorite" status, despite never playing in Major League Baseball.
 Listed at 5 ft 10 in and 175 lb, Huckle threw and batted right-handed.
 He later was a manager in the Mets farm system.

 Playing career

 Huckle was a three-sport athlete at Harlandale High School in San Antonio, Texas, competing in football, baseball, and basketball.
 He played college baseball at Sul Ross State College in Alpine, Texas, in 1961—when he hit .396 (23-for-58)—and 1962.

 Huckle played in the Mets' minor league system from 1963 to 1971.
 He reached the Triple-A level in 1966, playing 67 games with the Jacksonville Suns.
 He played 76 games with Jacksonville in 1967, and 64 games with the Triple-A Tidewater Tides in 1969.
 In three seasons in Triple-A, Huckle had a .263 batting average with one home run and 58 RBIs.
 He also played six seasons at the Double-A level and two seasons in Class A. Overall, Huckle played in 746 minor league games; defensively, he played 491 games at shortstop, 100 games at second base, 95 games at third base, and 3 games in the outfield (other appearances were as a pinch hitter), accruing a .944 fielding average.

 According to journalist Keith Olbermann, a photographer recalls that Huckle received a September call-up to the Mets in 1963, on the same day as Cleon Jones, but was optioned back to the minor leagues without appearing in a game.
 This recollection was challenged by researchers contributing to the "Mets by the Numbers" website, who contend that Huckle indeed was invited to work out with the Mets in September 1963, but was not actually added to the major league roster.
 Consistent with the latter account, Red Foley of the New York Daily News had written in mid-September 1963 that Jones and Huckle were working out with the Mets, but that neither player was on the Mets' roster.